schamane/node-syslog/README.md

 Current version is compatible to node 0.6.x and higher versions.
 For older nodejs versions please use node-syslog v1.0.2

-Node-syslog doesn't support Darwin OS and MS Windows.
+Node-syslog doesn't support Darwin OS and MS Windows, but should work fine with this OSes.

 ## Authors